motoharu-gosuto/psvgamesd/README.md

    You will have to do configuration yourself.

 2. For Linux you can use your lovely dd.

+I have confirmed that these types of card work:

+- SDHC
+- micro SDHC (requires low speed patch)

+# Putting it all together

 After you have obtained binary file or SD card copy you can use psvgamesd kernel plugin.